1.2 Culture for radical creativity

 We’ve seen that the social environment can make individuals more creative.
 Further work by Amabile and her colleagues examined precisely how creativity happens in organizations.
 They found that people’s perception of their organization as creative and supportive of creativity significantly affects their motivation to engage in behaviours conducive to innovation.

-The organizational level impacts individual and group creativity, which, in turn, fosters innovation within the organization.
-The external environment influences both.
+• Organizational innovation impacts individual and group creativity, which, in turn, fosters innovation within the organization.

 Quiz